Steve-Mr/oneko/README.md

 # oneko

-Neko runs over the windows
+Neko runs over the windows.
+With this variant you can choose to don't transform the cursor into a mouse.
+You also have the option to reset the root window mouse pointer, useful if your cursor is an X after closing oneko (you'll need xsetroot installed).

 ## Getting Started